 There is reason to believe that mass loss occurs more gently for secularly-driven giant planets than in \cite{Guillochon+11}, due to fewer and more gentle interactions between surviving planets and stripped debris.
 The assumptions used in the \cite{Guillochon+11} simulations following the planetary passage do not necessarily apply to the systems that we are interested in. \cite{Guillochon+11} considered a system on an unperturbed Keplerian orbit.
 In our model, emerging tidal streams will be subject to precession induced by the distant perturber.
 Any difference in planetary and streamer orbital parameters will drive differential precession, reducing the degree of interaction at periapse.
-For the same periapse distance, the cold Jupiters in this work tend to occupy more distant and more eccentric ($e_p\sim 0.99$) orbits than those in the hydrodynamical simulations ($e_p=0.9$), allowing for additional time for the planet and debris streams to separate.
+For the same periapse distance, the cold Jupiters in this work tend to occupy more eccentric ($e_p\sim 0.99$) orbits than those in the hydrodynamical simulations ($e_p=0.9$), requiring a larger semi-major axis that allows for additional separation between the planet and debris streams\footnote{The EKL precession rate scales as $\dot{\omega_1} \propto a_p^3$ \citep[e.g.,][]{Naoz16}, and the time to re-encounter material on an orbit as $T \propto a_p^{3/2}$ \citep[e.g.,][]{Kepler1619}.}.

 An additional concern is that the fluid in the hydrodynamic simulations is modeled as an $n=1$ polytrope.
 This approximation is appropriate for the dense, partially degenerate interior of a giant planet, but once the mass is liberated from the planet's gravity, it should expand adiabatically \citep[e.g.,][]{Spitzer39}.
 Planetary encounters with diffuse material should be significantly less violent than with high density material.
 Additional effects, such as stellar winds, may also drive the lost mass away from the planetary orbit \citep[e.g.,][]{Spalding+20}.
 Altogether, these effects make it likely that a partially disrupted planet's orbital evolution is less influenced by encounters with tidal debris streams on subsequent passages.